Dusty Deevers: Abortion

-Deevers self-identifies as an "abortion abolitionist," meaning he does not support abortion under any circumstance, and a "constitutional conservative."
+Deevers self-identifies as an "abortion abolitionist," meaning he does not support abortion under any circumstance.
 In 2024, he introduced a bill that would charge women getting abortions with murder.
 Deevers and Senator Warren Hamilton "spoke in favor of stricter laws at a rally organized by the groups Abolitionists Rising and Abolish Abortion Oklahoma at the state Capitol in early February" of 2024.

 Marriage

 In 2025, he authored SB 228, which sought to create the Covenant Marriage Act of Oklahoma, allowing Oklahomans (of either gender) to enter a covenant marriage, and also offered a $2,500 income-tax credit.

 Also in 2025, Deevers said that Obergefell v.
-Hodges is not settled law, saying "there is just no right to gay marriage in the Constitution ... no Supreme Court ruling that redefines a God-ordained institution is ever truly settled: not morally or culturally, and even constitutionally.
+Hodges, a 2015 U.S. Supreme Court decision legalizing same-sex marriage nationwide, is not settled law, saying "there is just no right to gay marriage in the Constitution ... no Supreme Court ruling that redefines a God-ordained institution is ever truly settled: not morally or culturally, and even constitutionally.
 The rogue court will stand in judgment before God for their decision."

 Deevers advocates ending no-fault divorce.
 In 2025, he authored SB 829, a bill to aiming prohibit no-fault divorce in Oklahoma.

 Pornography

-In 2024, Deevers put forth a bill to ban all pornography involving sexual acts, nudity, partial nudity, or any content that appeals to a sexual fetish, such as BDSM; with the only exception being for married spouses sending sexual images to each other.
-Anyone who buys, views, procures, or possesses porn would be punished by up to 20 years in prison; while anyone who poses for or otherwise assists or offers to assist in the production and distribution of said porn would be punished with a year in prison.
-Deever's proposal received national attention, with Rolling Stone describing it as "extreme — even for a Christian nationalist."
+In 2024, Deevers put forth a bill to ban all pornography involving sexual acts, nudity, partial nudity, or any content that appeals to a sexual fetish, such as BDSM, with the only exception being for married spouses sending sexual images to each other.
+Anyone who buys, views, procures, or possesses porn would be punished by up to 20 years in prison, while anyone who poses for or otherwise assists or offers to assist in the production and distribution of said porn would be punished with a year in prison.
+Deever's proposal received national attention, with Rolling Stone describing it as "extreme – even for a Christian nationalist."

 A year later, Deevers again introduced a bill to criminalize the production and distribution of pornography, with a prison sentence of 10–30 years for "organized pornography trafficking."
 The bill also criminalizes drag performances.